tdewolff/go-vue-template/README.md

 ## Ready-up for your application

-* Rename config.json.dist to config.json and set name, host and client keys
+* Rename config.json.dist to config.json and set name and URLs
-* Set title in client/index.html
-* Set JWT secret in main.go
 * Add social login client IDs and secrets to config.json
 * Create your database scheme in scheme.sql
+* Set title in web/index.html
-* Develop your API server and client interface
+* Develop your API server and web interface

 ## License
 Released under the [MIT license](LICENSE.md).